Estonia Flag Estonia

 Directions

 A popular party food in Estonia, rosolje is a potato and beet salad that is an eye-catching purple.
-All the ingredients in this salad are typical of Estonian cuisine, including the cream-based dressing, which is distinct from the West European tradition of mayonnaise-based dressings.
+All the ingredients in this salad are typical of Estonian cuisine, including the cream-based dressing.
 For traditional rosolje, the addition of herring is a must.
 Many modern recipes, however, omit herring—as well as any cold meats—for a completely vegetarian salad.
-Recipe Serving: Serves 4

 Vegetarian